 — Can an employee collect TDBL benefits if they were injured on the job? —

 No. Work-related injuries or illnesses are not covered under the TDBL.
-However, in the event that an employee files for workers’ compensation and the claim is contested by the carrier, temporary disability benefits may be paid until a final determination of the workers’ compensation claim is made.
+However, in the event an employee files for workers’ compensation and the claim is contested by the carrier, temporary disability benefits may be paid until a final determination of the workers’ compensation claim is made.
 However, if workers’ compensation benefits are eventually granted, the employee is not entitled to both TDBL and workers’ compensation benefits; there is no duplication of benefits.

 — Can an employer require a medical certification? —